Why go camping in Wales?

 It’s worth taking your bikes as the Taf Trail route passes the entrance to the campsite – a quick and easy way to explore the area if walking far will be too much for little ones, and If you don’t have room for your bikes you can hire them on site!

 If you are feeling energetic then a walk up Pen y Fan will not disappoint.
-We’ve been taking our daughters up there since they were about 4 years old – take plenty of water, snacks, comfortable trainers or walking boots, and extra layers for when you arrive at the top.
+We’ve been taking our daughters up there since they were about four years old – take plenty of water, snacks, comfortable trainers or walking boots, and extra layers for when you arrive at the top.
 The views are incredible.

 Pencelli is at the heart of a wealth of wildlife and renowned landscape – you will not be disappointed!